dhamaniasad/awesome-postgres/README.md

 * [pgclimb](https://github.com/lukasmartinelli/pgclimb) - Export data from PostgreSQL into different data formats.
 * [pg_docs_bot](https://github.com/mchristofides/pg_docs_bot/) - Browser extension to redirect PostgreSQL docs links to the current version.
 * [pgfutter](https://github.com/lukasmartinelli/pgfutter) - Import CSV and JSON into PostgreSQL the easy way.
+* [pgFirstAid](https://github.com/randoneering/pgFirstAid) - Easy-to-deploy, open source PostgreSQL function (and view!) that provides a prioritized list of actions to improve database stability and performance.
+Directly inspired by Brent Ozar's FirstResponderKit for SQL Server.
 * [PGInsight](http://pginsight.io/) - CLI tool to easily dig deep inside your PostgreSQL database.
 * [pg_insights](https://github.com/lob/pg_insights) - Convenient SQL for monitoring Postgres database health.
 * [pgloader](https://github.com/dimitri/pgloader) - Loads data into PostgreSQL using the COPY streaming protocol, and does so with separate threads for reading and writing data.